Accumulated distribution definition

-Earnings per share, or EPS, is an important metric in a company’s earnings figures.
-It is derived from the total amount of profit generated in a period, divided by the number of shares in the company listed on the stock market.
+Earnings per share (EPS) is an important metric in a company’s earnings figures.
+It is calculated by dividing the total amount of profit generated in a period, by the number of shares that the company has listed on the stock market.

 Expiry date definition

 In trading, exposure is a general term that can mean three things: the total market value of your trades at open, the total amount of possible risk at any given point, or the portion of a fund invested in a particular market or asset